• Skip to primary navigation

 baked asparagus quiche tarts

 Spring Leek and Asparagus Quiche are calling my name.
 It’s time to wish winter away.
-These little quiches are filled with a rich custard made with coconut milk and egg yolks making the custard is smooth, creamy and very rich.
+These little quiches are filled with a rich custard made with coconut milk and egg yolks making the custard smooth, creamy, and very rich.

 baked asparagus quiche tarts